-Nick Merriman has been the Chief Executive of the Horniman since May 2018.
+Dr Nick Merriman has been the Chief Executive and Director of Content for the Horniman since May 2018.